Family Law & Divorce Law Firm

 - Obtain a court order ending your marriage.

 If your spouse doesn’t contest the divorce, this might go smoothly and quickly.
 However, if there are disagreements about your children, marital property, marital debts, or alimony, your divorce might become very complicated.
 To avoid these issues, it’s typically in your best interest to hire an experienced Florida divorce attorney from the very start.
 Liebenhaut Law guides Tallahassee couples through the difficult process of wrapping up a marriage.
-We pride ourselves on practical advice and intelligent litigation techniques, as well as client-focused service.
+Most importantly, we pride ourselves on practical advice and intelligent litigation techniques, as well as client-focused service.

 Child Support and Child Custody Disputes

-As a parent, your child’s safety and welfare are your top priority — you need a divorce lawyer that values your parent-child relationship as much as you do.
+As a parent, your child’s safety and welfare are your top priority.
+You need a divorce lawyer that values your parent-child relationship as much as you do.
 At Liebenhaut Law, we carefully assess child support and child custody issues — applying Florida’s laws and working to protect your child’s best interests.
 We also help parents modify child custody and child support arrangements when necessary.

 How Child Custody Decisions Are Reached in Florida